Old Man’s Stomach Bitters

 L … Old Man’s Stomach Bitters

 9 ¾ x 2 7/8 (7 3/16) 3/8

 Three known complete examples, all dug in California.
 One found at Twin Pine Parks in Belmont, another in Marysville, and another in Redding.
-Broken example dug in Oakland.
+A broken example was dug in Oakland.
 A piece was found in San Francisco Bay.

 See O 42 in Bitters Bottles

 Marcus Sass was born about 1808 in Hamburg, Germany according to an 1870 United States Federal Census report.
 That same year, 1870, he was living in San Francisco and was 62 years old.
 The report said his wife was named Johanna (Hannchen Margaretha Catharina Koops) and they had five children, Henry 32, Christian 25, Edward 24, Amandus 23, and Mary 21.
 All were born in Germany.